 Be sure to include your name, mailing address, email address, phone number, and society affiliation.
 This letter or email should be addressed to the Imaging – Bennett Observing Program Coordinator.

-Only non-society members need to actually mail their observing log to the Messier Observsing Program Coordinator.
+Only non-society members need to actually mail their observing log to the Bennett Observing Program Coordinator.
 The letter should specify the address to which the certification should be mailed.
 The certificate will be suitable for framing.

-Note: If a member has already earned the Bennett Observing Program certification, another pin will NOT be awarded, only the additional certiicate.
+Note: If a member has already earned the Bennett Observing Program certification, another pin will NOT be awarded, only the additional certificate.

-To complete the Complete Imaging – Bennett Observing Program, when you have imaged the entire list (152) of the Bennett Objects, your logbook and images should be examined again and a letter or email forwarded to the Imaging – Bennett Observing Program Coordinator again, indicating that you have completed the images of the complete Bennett Catalog.
+To earn the Complete Imaging – Bennett Observing Program, when you have imaged the entire list (152) of the Bennett Objects, your logbook and images should be examined again and a letter or email forwarded to the Imaging – Bennett Observing Program Coordinator again, indicating that you have imaged the entire Bennett Catalog.
 You will receive a second certificate signed by the current President of the Astronomical League.
 Be sure to indicate the return address.